Things to Do in Yosemite Valley: The Ultimate Guide

 A number of soft-sided tent cabins in the woods

-Your two traditional hotel options within the valley are the historic Ahwahnee Hotel or the Yosemite Valley Lodge.
-Both are in prime locations, accessible by the free valley shuttle, simply bursting with amenities, and open year round.
+There are two traditional hotel options within the valley: the historic Ahwahnee Hotel and the Yosemite Valley Lodge.
+Both are in prime locations, accessible by the free valley shuttle, bursting with amenities, and open year-round.

-For a more rustic and budget-friendly experience, consider the Curry Tent Village.
-They offer traditional and canvas-sided tent cabins and simple motel rooms in the east end of the valley.
+For a more rustic, budget-friendly experience, consider staying at Curry Village.
+They offer traditional, canvas-sided tent cabins and simple motel rooms in the east end of the valley.
 They are open most of the year, with limited weekend-only availability from January to March.

 Hotels Close to Yosemite Valley